 What it looks like

-Fluvax® vaccine is supplied in a pre-filled disposable syringe (with or without an attached needle) for single use only.
+Fluvax® vaccine is supplied in a pre-filled disposable syringe (with an attached needle) for single use only.
 Your doctor or nurse will give you or your child the injection.

 The syringe is supplied in a clear film wrap or blister pack inside a cardboard carton.
 The cardboard carton may contain one or ten syringes.